ietf-wg-cellar/matroska-specification/subtitles.md

 *   As a general rule of thumb for all codecs, information that is global to an entire stream **SHOULD** be stored in the `CodecPrivate` element.

+* As subtitles usually come with a start and stop timestamps or a start timestamp and a duration, `SimpleBlock` is usually not used as it doesn't allow storing the `BlockDuration`.

 *   Start and stop timestamps that are used in a timestamps original storage format **SHOULD** be removed when being placed in Matroska as they could interfere if the file is edited afterwards.
 Instead, the Blocks timestamp and `BlockDuration` **SHOULD** be used to say when the timestamp is displayed.